2026 U.S. Poverty Laser Talks

 Printable version: Word/PDF

-Engage: Imagine the nation’s most effective anti-hunger program being quietly dismantled while wealthy corporations receive tax cuts.
+Engage: Imagine the nation’s most effective anti-hunger program being dismantled while wealthy corporations receive tax cuts.
 That’s exactly what is happening.

 Improve the Child Tax Credit for families with low wages